Man of the West

 The Naked Spur

-Anthony Mann and Jimmy Stewart – one of the three great director/actor partnerships (the others, of course, being John Ford and John Wayne and Budd Boetticher and Randolph Scott) that made such an impact on the western and how it was to develop.
+Anthony Mann and James Stewart – one of the three great director/actor partnerships (the others, of course, being John Ford and John Wayne and Budd Boetticher and Randolph Scott) that made such an impact on the western and how it was to develop.
 The importance and the legacy of their collaborative body of work is undeniable; I think it’s safe to say there’s consensus on that.
 A thornier issue, or at least a more subjective one, is attempting to settle on their best work.
 When it comes to Stewart and Mann I reckon a case could be made for any one of their westerns – although I do feel that The Far Country is probably the least of them – which is a testament to the consistency of their quality.
 However, having given it a good deal of consideration, I feel The Naked Spur (1953) just about gets its nose in front.
 There are two major, interdependent, factors for this: the obsessive and relentless tone that never lets up, and a lead performance by Stewart that I can only describe as magnetic in its intensity.

 That this is going to be a dark and tense affair is evident right away as Bronislau Kaper’s moody score plays over the blood red credits.
 A solitary rider slowly dismounts and ever so cautiously picks his way towards some target he’s spotted up ahead.
 This is Howard Kemp (James Stewart), a man who’s been doggedly pursuing a wanted murderer all the way from Kansas.
 On this occasion he doesn’t have his man, it’s merely an old prospector, Tate (Millard Mitchell), he’s stumbled upon.
 However, the two men strike a bargain to track what may be Kemp’s quarry.
 Before they can run down their man though they’re joined by another traveller: a flashy young man, Lt Anderson (Ralph Meeker), who’s just been drummed out of the army with a dishonourable discharge.
 Immediately, the viewer is caught a little off guard as there’s no clearly identifiable hero figure: Kemp is a driven, secretive man who’s exhibiting signs of instability; Anderson is a vain, amoral criminal; and Tate is a sly opportunist.
 When we finally see the fugitive, Ben Vandergroat (Robert Ryan), he’s all smiles and affability, and he’s even got a beautiful young girl called Lina Patch (Janet Leigh) as company.
 Who are we to root for here?
 As the story progresses it does become clearer where our sympathies are being drawn.
 Nevertheless, at no point does it become a simple black hat vs white hat exercise.
 Apart from one short skirmish with a party of faceless Blackfeet, it’s these five, disparate characters who dominate proceedings as they trek across a breathtakingly beautiful landscape towards Kansas.
 The real conflict of the picture is contained within this tight group, and more specifically within the heart of Howard Kemp.